-The decision regarding dividend and equity repayment distribution, 13 cents per share for 2019, was made at the 2020 AGM and will be paid to shareholders on 20 March 2020.
+The decision regarding dividend and equity repayment distribution, 13 cents per share for 2019, was made at the 2020 AGM and was paid to shareholders on 20 March 2020.

 Our ability to execute our dividend policy depends on many things, among others our earnings per share for the period and total distributable earnings.
 We remain committed to our dividend policy despite these exceptional times.

 8. What is the impact of the Covid-19 situation on CapMan’s private equity strategies and funds?

 The situation for portfolio companies is changing by the day, and we expect all companies to be impacted in some way, with some industries being harder hit than others.
 As revenue and cashflow always drop faster than adaption measures take effect, we have already earlier initiated actions in all portfolio companies.
 Some businesses may need additional liquidity in the interim.
 The increased uncertainty also impacts the transaction environment with delayed exit processes as a result.
 In terms of new investments for the Growth II and Buyout XI funds, the teams are proceeding with the current pipelines.

 9. What is the impact of the Covid-19 situation on CapMan’s real estate strategies and funds?